vgaj/phd/README.md

 The data is captured by a BPF program in the kernel and analysed by a userspace Java program.
 In workstation mode it captures outgoing traffic and in hotspot mode it captures incoming traffic on the specified NIC.
-In workstation mode it runs an additional BPF program to attempt to identify the process responsible.
+In workstation mode it also runs an additional BPF program to attempt to identify the process responsible for the data.

 ## Other Functionality